googlefonts/googlesans-flex/README.md

 The "Use workflow from" determines which version of the import script will be used.
 This should always be `main`.

-"The Git reference to import from" is where the updated sources will be taken from, e.g. `it-ad-wip-v2.0`.
+"The branch import from" is where the updated sources will be taken from, e.g.
+`it-ad-wip-v2.0`.

 If all goes according to plan, the workflow will create or update an import branch, and you will have to open a PR for it (we can't do it automatically because of the CLA bot).